 You can also consider purchasing a wine vacuum if your goal is to store your unfinished wine for as long as possible.
 Wine vacuums keep the air out and take the oxygen out of the bottle with ease.
 By taking as much air out of the bottle, your wine may last as long as fourteen days.

-- Just insert the universal wine stopper into the bottle and pump until you hear the Patented "click".
-The "click" Signals an air tight seal!
+- Use an included wine bottle stopper in combination with the wine pump vacuum.
+Just insert the vacuum wine stopper into the bottle and pump until you hear the patented "click".
+The "click" signals an airtight seal.

 Now that we’ve covered the methods to preserve your wine after the party, there’s no way you’ll be wasting even a drop of wine.
 Yet, parties and celebratory dinners can be exhausting, and there’s a chance you’ll forget to recork your half-finished wine right away.
 In these situations, smell if the wine has gone bad before you try to salvage it.